Troy Stecher

-Troy Stecher (/ˈstɛtʃər/ STETCH-ər; born April 7, 1994) is a Canadian professional ice hockey defenceman for the Calgary Flames of the National Hockey League (NHL).
-He previously played for the Vancouver Canucks, Detroit Red Wings, Los Angeles Kings and Arizona Coyotes.
+Troy Stecher (/ˈstɛtʃər/ STETCH-ər; born April 7, 1994) is a Canadian professional ice hockey defenceman for the Toronto Maple Leafs of the National Hockey League (NHL).
+He previously played for the Vancouver Canucks, Detroit Red Wings, Los Angeles Kings, Arizona Coyotes, Calgary Flames and Edmonton Oilers.

 Undrafted into the NHL, Stecher played for the University of North Dakota for three seasons.
 In his last season, he was honoured as a Second-Team All-American West, All-NCHC Second Team, and NCHC Offensive Defenseman of the Year.

 Playing career

 Amateur

 Stecher began playing hockey at the age of six with the Richmond Minor Hockey Association.
 After graduating from Alfred B Dixon Elementary, Stecher attended South Delta Secondary School due to their hockey academy while still playing in bantam hockey.
 Despite being selected in the 2009 WHL Draft by the Portland Winterhawks, Stecher chose instead to play with the Penticton Vees of the BCHL to better develop as a player.

 In his second year with the Vees, Stecher was named an Assistant Captain as he helped guide the Vees to the national junior ‘A’ Championship.
 Although Stecher was loaned to Team Canada West for the 2011 World Junior A Challenge, he still registered a career-high 42 points in 53 games during the regular season.
 While playing in the RBC Cup, Stecher recorded 10 points in 15 games and was named the Royal Bank Cup's top defenceman.

 On June 28, 2012, Stecher was named team captain for the 2012–13 season.
 It was during this season, his final year with the Penticton Vees, that Stecher committed to playing NCAA hockey for the University of North Dakota.
 At the conclusion of the 2012–13 season, Stecher was named to the BCHL First-Team All-Star and awarded the Top Defenceman Trophy for the Interior.